RinkuMonani/BUGXS-DJANGO-PUBLIC/README.md

 Checkout the live website at [bugxs.co](https://bugxs.co)

 >**Spoiler Alert**
-This project is currently hosted on heroku and runs on only one "dyno" and hence can take some time to load.
+The Django application is currently hosted on heroku and runs on only one "dyno"; Hence it can take some time to load.